houseofcommonslibrary/cltools/README.md

 ## Installation

-Install from GitHub using devtools.
+Install from GitHub using remotes.

 ``` r
 install.packages("remotes")